N. C. Wyeth: Career

 His nonillustrative portrait and landscape paintings changed dramatically in style throughout his life as he experimented first with impressionism in the 1910s (feeling an affinity with the nearby "New Hope Group"), the principles of the divisionist painter Giovanni Segantini, then by the 1930s veering to the realistic American regionalism of Thomas Hart Benton and Grant Wood, painting with thin oils and, occasionally, egg tempera.
 That was the medium favored by his son Andrew, and introduced to both of them by his son-in-law Peter Hurd.
 Wyeth worked rapidly and experimented constantly, often working on a larger scale than necessary, befitting his energetic and grand vision which often harked back to his ancestral past.
 He could conceive, sketch and paint a large painting in as little as three hours.

+Wyeth made four illustrations for a 1939 edition of Helen Hunt Jackson's Ramona, a novel about a Scottish-Native American orphan living in Southern California after the Mexican-American War.
+The second illustration out of the four, depicting the tension between Ramona and her mother Señora Moreno, was found 80 years later in a Savers thrift store for $4 and sold for $191,000 at auction in 2023.

 Death and legacy

-In June 1945, he had received the honorary degree of Master of Arts from Bowdoin College.
-Wyeth was a member of the National Academy, the Society of Illustrators, the Philadelphia Water Color Club, the Fellowship of the Pennsylvania Academy of the Fine Arts, the Philadelphia Art Alliance, the Chester County Art Association, and the Wilmington Society of the Fine Arts.
+In June 1945, Wyeth had received the honorary degree of Master of Arts from Bowdoin College.
+He was a member of the National Academy, the Society of Illustrators, the Philadelphia Water Color Club, the Fellowship of the Pennsylvania Academy of the Fine Arts, the Philadelphia Art Alliance, the Chester County Art Association, and the Wilmington Society of the Fine Arts.

-In October 1945, Wyeth and his grandson (Nathaniel C. Wyeth's son) were killed when the automobile they were riding in was struck by a freight train at a railway crossing (39.870747°, −75.576979°) near his Chadds Ford home.
+In October 1945, Wyeth and his grandson (Nathaniel's son, whose name was also Newell) were killed when the automobile they were riding in was struck by a southbound Octoraro Branch freight train at a railway crossing over Ring Road near his Chadds Ford home.
+His vehicle was carried 143 ft down the line and flipped several times before coming to a stop.
 At the time, Wyeth had been working on an ambitious series of murals for the Metropolitan Life Insurance Company depicting the Pilgrims at Plymouth, a series completed by Andrew Wyeth and John McCoy.

 Significant public collections of Wyeth's work are on display at the Brandywine River Museum in Chadds Ford, in Maine at the Portland Museum of Art, and at the Farnsworth Art Museum in Rockland, Maine.
 The Brandywine River Museum offers tours of the N. C. Wyeth House and Studio in Chadds Ford.
 His home and studio were designated a National Historic Landmark in 1997, and are open to the public.
 His studio is set up just as he left it — the palette he used on the day of his death sits by his last canvas.

+Wyeth's frontispiece illustration depicting Henry David Thoreau’s book Men of Concord was destroyed by a fire which occurred at the Maine Wyeth Art Gallery in September 2023.